Outstanding General Guidelines for Conducting Research Interviews

 - Conversational interviews (informal) –you will not have any preliminary questions to be asked.
 Rather, you will create a perfect environment for a conversation with your respondents.
 The respondent will define the direction and flow of the interview.

 - The interview guide (general) – with the help of a guided approach, the researcher will gather some general information; although this approach is as general as the conversational one, it still allows the researcher to ask some specific questions and change the direction of the conversation.

 - Open-ended interviews (standardized) – these are the interviews conducted with the help of open-ended questions, which empower interviewees to elaborate on the most problematic aspects of their personal experiences.
 This approach allows interviewees to provide rich responses beyond simple "yes" or "no", but it can also be standardized for all respondents, thus making it easier for the researcher to process raw data.

-- Fixed-response (closed) – these are the interviews that include standardized close-ended questions and imply that respondents will provide standardized answers that can be easily processed.
+- Fixed-response (closed) – these interviews include standardized close-ended questions and imply that respondents will provide standardized, easily processed answers.